ONS-OpenData/dp-opendata-upload/README.md

 ### Usage

-To update the lambda image on aws to match whats in this repo, pass the name of the lambda function to the makefile, example:
+To update the lambda image on aws to match whats defined in this repo, pass the name of the lambda function to the makefile, example:

 ```
 make lambda=opendata-transform-decision-lambda